poppinss/intl-formatter/README.md

 - `formatters.plural` same as [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules/PluralRules)

 ## Why not use FormatJS?
-FormatJS is a great and a popular library for Internationalization.
-However, it comes with large polyfills for platforms (especially certain browser) that does not have complete support for Intl.
+FormatJS is a great and popular library for Internationalization.
+However, it has a large set of polyfills for different platforms (especially for browsers) that do not have complete support for Intl.

-Whereas, this package relies on the native Intl APIs available in Node runtime and caches the instances for re-use and performance.
+This package relies on the native Intl APIs available in Node.js runtime and caches the instances for re-use and performance.

 ## Benchmarks

 **DateTimeFormat**

 ```
-DateTimeFormat@memoize x 1,031,069 ops/sec ±0.22% (96 runs sampled)
+DateTimeFormat@memoize x 1,115,507 ops/sec ±0.22% (94 runs sampled)
-DateTimeFormat x 16,338 ops/sec ±16.30% (82 runs sampled)
+DateTimeFormat x 20,042 ops/sec ±20.76% (75 runs sampled)

 Fastest is DateTimeFormat@memoize
 ```